Poncke Princen: Nazi imprisonment and liberation

-In 1943, Princen was arrested by the German occupation authorities in Maastricht, while trying to get to Spain – from where he intended to travel to Britain and enlist in an Allied army fighting the Nazis.
+In 1943, Princen was arrested by the German occupation authorities in Maastricht while trying to travel to Spain.
+He intended to travel to Britain from Spain and enlist in an Allied army fighting the Nazis.
 He was convicted by the occupation authorities of "attempting to aid the enemy" and in early 1944 was sent to the notorious Vught Camp.

-On D-Day, he was transferred to the Kriegswehrmachtgefängnis (Wehrmacht Military Prison) at Utrecht.
-While there, he entertained fellow-prisoners by reading aloud chapters from a favorite book, Pastoor Poncke ("Pastor Poncke") by Jan Eekhout.
-Thereby, he acquired the nickname "Poncke" which he was to keep for the rest of his life.
+On June 6, 1944, he was transferred to the Kriegswehrmachtgefängnis (Wehrmacht military prison) at Utrecht.
+While there, he entertained fellow prisoners by reading from a favorite book, Pastoor Poncke ("Pastor Poncke") by Jan Eekhout.
+This led to his nickname of "Poncke", which he was to keep for the rest of his life.